ThomasWharton/TW-Portfolio/README.md

 ## Website Goals

 The goals of this website are to showcase my journey as a developer and share what I am like as a person.
-There will also be functionality to download my CV and to contact me for further information or discuss working with me.
+There will also be functionality to download my CV.
 The site will have information to highlight my skills and showcase the projects I have previously completed.
 The aim is to attract future employers and show that I would be a worthy member of their team.